 Daniel Kinahan Expected to Face Single Charge of Directing a Crime Gang

-Alleged Irish cartel boss Daniel Kinahan is expected to face a single charge of directing a criminal organisation, with the Director of Public Prosecutions opting for one charge based on intercepted messages and over a decade of evidence relating to murder, drug trafficking, and money laundering.
+Alleged Irish cartel boss Daniel Kinahan, arrested at his luxury home in Dubai on 15 April 2026 on foot of an international arrest warrant issued by the High Court in Dublin, is expected to face a single charge of directing a criminal organisation — a charge carrying a maximum sentence of life imprisonment — with the Director of Public Prosecutions opting for one count based on intercepted messages and over a decade of evidence relating to murder, drug trafficking, and money laundering.

 Background